mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 ### As source of data

+SAP backend system is used as source of data.
+SAP Connector is used to send and receive the data from the SAP backend.
+The connector can either use RFC calls of BAPI functions and/or IDoc messages for data exchange and needs to be properly customized as per chapter: [Properties to be configured](#propertiestobeconfigured)

-In order for this Anypoint Template to work, there are a few things that needs to be done in SAP first.
+In order for this Anypoint Template to work, there are a few things that need to be done in SAP first.

-1. RFC destination
-RFC destination of type "TCP/IP Connection" pointing to program ID on gateway needs to be created.
+1. RFC destination of type "T = TCP/IP Connection" pointing to Program ID on gateway host needs to be created.
 The destination uses Unicode communication type with target system.

-2. Program ID registration
-RFC SDK is used to register program ID on gateway.
-Same program ID name is used here as in the RFC destination.
+2. Program ID registration RFC SDK is used to register Program ID on gateway host.
+Same Program ID name is used here as in the RFC destination.

-3. Partner port
+3. Partner Profile needs to be customized; type of Logical System as partner type.
+Message type DEBMAS is defined as Outbound and Inbound parameter.

+For Outbound parameter: As receiver port an RFC destination created earlier is used.
+IDoc Type DEBMAS01 is defined.

+For Inbound parameter: Process Code DEBM is used.
+IDoc Type DEBMAS01 is defined.

-Partner port needs to be defined type of Idoc of SAP release 4.x as its version.
+4. Partner Port needs to be defined for type of IDoc record type of SAP release 4.x as its version.
 As RFC destination same RFC destination created earlier is used.

-4. Partner profile
-Partner profile needs to be customized type of logical system as partner type.
-Outbound parameter of message type MATMAS is defined in the partner profile.
-As receiver port an RFC destination created earlier is used.
-Idoc Type MATMAS01 is defined.
 ### As destination of data

 There are no particular considerations for this Anypoint Template regarding Sap as data destination.